 Hall of Fame Class of the 1980’s

-Larry Hershman has been involved in the marching music activity for more than 45 years and was inducted into the Cavalcade of Bands Hall of Fame in 1987 having served as a judge and the visual caption chairman.
+Larry Hershman has been involved in the marching music activity most of his life and was inducted into the Cavalcade of Bands Hall of Fame in 1987 having served as a judge and the visual caption chairman.
 For 16 years he was the visual designer and instructor for Carlisle High School.
 Additionally he was the Director of the Westshoremen Senior Drum and Bugle Corps as well as the Program Director and visual designer for The United States Naval Academy Drum and Bugle Corps.

 He was a founder of The Keystone Indoor Drill Association, and was also Chief Judge, Judging Coordinator and Vice President of Drum Corps Associates.
 He was the long time Program Coordinator for the Bluecoats Junior Drum and Bugle Corps from Canton Ohio.
 Larry’s history with the corps began in 1986 and saw the corps’ first top 12 finish in 1987.
 He remained for five more years before retiring but returned again in 2000 and guided the group back into the top 12.

 Bill ate and slept Cavalcade, always with support of his wife, Kathleen.
 This also became a family affair with daughter, Kathleen who was a Cavalcade tabulator for many years.
-Bill’s incredible dedication and long range vision pointed the Cavalcade of Bands into a direction of lasting success.
+Bill’s incredible dedication and long range vision pointed Cavalcade into a direction of lasting success.

 Bill’s playing career started with the Archer-Epler Musketeers Senior Drum and Bugle Corps where he played the soprano horn.
 After performing, he also taught music to various Philadelphia area Junior Drum and Bugle Corps, including the Media Fawns, Gloucester NJ Brigadiers, Yearsley Blackhawks and the Coatesville Sahler Sedan Cadets.
 In 1970 he began judging for Drum Corps Associates and the Mid-Atlantic Judges Association as a Chief Judge.

 His long tenure with Cavalcade began in 1972 when he helped create and form the Cavalcade Judging Association and worked as a Chief Judge.
 From 1973 to 1978 he was the first Commissioner of Cavalcade (currently the Executive Director position) and was elected to this role by member band directors.
-From 1978 – 1980 is was the Administrative Coordinator for Cavalcade.
-Bills involvement with Cavalcaded ended in the early 1990’s after serving as Chief Judge for many years.
+From 1978 – 1980 is was the Administrative Coordinator for Cavalcade and was a Chief Judge into the 1990’s .

-Richard Templin has been involved in high school marching band and other marching related activities for over 25 years.
+Richard Templin has been involved in high school marching band and other marching related activities for most of his lifetime.
 His career started as the Visual Designer for Shikellamy High School Marching Braves and later the Lampeter-Strasburg High School Marching Band, as well as several indoor and senior drum corps programs.
 He served on various task forces and the Cavalcade of Bands Marching Band committee.
 Dedication and commitment to the activity is highlighted by his involvement in the administrative capabilities.

 Jim founded the Marching Band Conference in 1968 as a summer skill camp for marching band directors and students.
 With the establishment of Music In The Parks in 1981 and Festivals of Music in 1982, the Educational Programs Network now offers a complete spectrum of educational opportunities for music students.
 Since his retirement from West Chester University in 1992, he has devoted his effort’s full time to Festivals of Music and Music in the Parks as President of the Educational Programs Network.